MuseofMoose/SearchSelect/README.md

 ### The Distant Future, The Year 2000:
   * More Custom Styling Options
   * A Couple Default Styling Options to Choose From

-### Completed:
-  * Improve optionLabelKeys parsing.
-  * Pull the plug on Legacy Support
-  * Instead of requiring an "id" attribute on options, allow specification of a custom attribute to ID by.
-  * Change names of index and display_name attributes so they are less likely to conflict with passed in objects.
-  * Keyboard Support